How you can retire well as a woman

 Our CPF savings enjoy attractive interest rates of up to 6% per annum so consider building your retirement income by contributing to your Special and Retirement Accounts.
 Your spouse and loved ones can also help to do this by performing a CPF top-up to your accounts.

 The SRS may be a suitable tool to help you save more for retirement.
 Contributions to SRS are eligible for tax relief, and investment returns may be tax-free – so long as you withdraw it within the stipulated limits.
-As you can only withdraw your SRS savings at age 62 (or the stipulated retirement age when you made first SRS contribution), leverage the long-time horizon by investing your SRS savings, instead of leaving it idle and earning negligible interest.
+As you can only withdraw your SRS savings at age 62 or 63, depending on the statutory retirement age that was prevailing when you made your first SRS contribution. (or the stipulated retirement age when you made first SRS contribution), leverage the long-time horizon by investing your SRS savings, instead of leaving it idle and earning negligible interest.

 6. Manage the uncertainties